JuliaInterop/MathLink.jl/README.md

 ## Installation

 The package requires an installation of either [Mathematica](http://www.wolfram.com/mathematica/) or the free [Wolfram Engine](https://www.wolfram.com/engine/).
-It will attempt to find the installation at build time; if this fails, please see the [installation troubleshoot](#installation-troubleshoot) below.
+It will attempt to find the installation at load time using [wolfram-app-discovery](https://github.com/WolframResearch/wolfram-app-discovery-rs).
+A precise location can be specied by setting the `WOLFRAM_APP_DIRECTORY` environment variable.

 ## Usage

 The main interface consists of the `W""` string macro for specifying symbols.
 These are call-overloaded for building more complicated expressions.